Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

-Our second method is based on the observation that both GMMs and diffusion models work by "bleeding" portions of density from the typical set onto neighboring regions.
-When one or more pairs of attributes $(A_i,A_j)$ exhibit near-functional dependency, hence the typical set's projection onto $(A_i,A_j)$ becomes a 1-dimensional curve, such a practice significantly distorts the local probability distribution, leading to large errors for extreme-case queries.\\ ADC mitigates this problem by using Bayesnet \cite{refsixteen} to handle functionally dependent attribute pairs.
-In case where knowing the value of an attribute $A_i$ can help narrow down the range of another attribute $A_j$ to $k$ (chosen to be 0.05 in the current model) times the original, ADC, instead of training a GMM and a diffusion model on all attributes, would instead work by training: \begin{itemize} \item a diffusion model $p_\epsilon$ and a GMM $q$ modeling the distribution of all attributes excluding $A_j$ \item a Bayesnet histogram modeling the conditional probability density $p(A_j|A_i)$ as a function piecewise constant with respect to $A_i$ and $A_j$. \end{itemize} Now, given a query asking for all points inside $V=\prod_{k=1}^d[a_k,b_k]$, ADC predicts its selectivity using
+A common flaw shared by ADC's predictor and corrector is that GMMs and diffusion models both work by "bleeding" portions of density from the typical set onto neighboring regions.
+When one or more pairs of attributes $(A_i,A_j)$ exhibit near-functional dependency, hence the typical set's projection onto $(A_i,A_j)$ becomes a 1-dimensional curve, such a practice significantly distorts the local probability distribution, leading to large errors for extreme-case queries.

+Thus, ADC further introduces Bayesnet \cite{refsixteen} to handle functionally dependent attribute pairs.
+In the case where knowing the value of an attribute $A_i$ can help narrow down the range of another attribute $A_j$ to $c$ (chosen to be 0.05 in the current model) times the original, ADC, instead of training a GMM and a diffusion model on all attributes, would instead work by training: \begin{itemize} \item a diffusion model $p_\epsilon$ and a GMM $q$ modeling the distribution of all attributes excluding $A_j$ \item a Bayesnet histogram modeling the conditional probability density $\tilde{p}(A_j|A_i)$ as a function piecewise constant with respect to $A_i$ and $A_j$. \end{itemize} Now, given a query asking for all points inside $V=\prod_{k=1}^d[a_k,b_k]$, ADC predicts its selectivity using

-with $g(m,a_j,b_j)$ defined as
+with $g_i(m,a_j,b_j)$ defined as

-then corrects its prediction using the weighed average of $\{\frac{p_\epsilon(z_k)}{q_\epsilon(z_k)}\}_{k=1}^n$, with $\{z_k\}_{k=1}^n$ i.i.d. samples from $q_\epsilon$ and the weight of each sample point set proportionate to
+then corrects its prediction using the weighed average of $\{\frac{p_\epsilon(z_r)}{q_\epsilon(z_r)}\}_{r=1}^n$, with $\{z_r\}_{r=1}^n$ i.i.d. samples from $q_\epsilon$ and the weight of each sample point set proportionate to